Biking Santa Monica is ideal for a two-wheeled adventure.

 The bright-green Hulu bikes are equipped with a chainless transmission - a "smart bike" system that lets riders use a GPS software called Social Bicycles to locate the nearest set of wheels and download mobile app to pay the hourly fees.

 Biking Santa Monica doesn't get much easier than this!
-Miles of bike lanes around the city add to the ease of pedal-powered travel in Santa Monica.
+Miles of bike lanes around the city add to the ease of biking in Santa Monica.
 Get a Santa Monica bike map here.

 One of the best choices for biking Santa Monica is to pedal along the 22-mile-long Marvin Braude beach trail from Will Rogers State Beach to Torrance County Beach.
 You can get a map of The Strand bike path map here.